Niweera/exslt/README.md

 # exSLT

-## A simple browser extension to view useful informaiton on the SLT usage meter web page.
+## A simple Chrome browser extension to view useful information on the SLT usage meter web page.

 ### This is a Google Chrome extension and I have only tested it for my Chrome browser.
 If it doesn't work for your Chrome browser, open a new issue.